How did you first get into the ski industry?

 What was your first impression of Wausau?

-A town with a ton of cool spots and loads of potential for some fun outdoor activities, events, and experiences.
-I was a raft guide for a while, back in college and in my 20s, so having a white water park right downtown is exciting.
+A town with a ton of cool spots and loads of potential for fun outdoor activities, events, and experiences.
+I was a raft guide for a back in college and in my 20s, so having a white water park right downtown is exciting.
 In New Hampshire we spent a ton of time during the summer months on lakes and rivers.
-There seems to be a bunch of water in the region, so we are excited to explore that and are hoping to find a home not too far (if not on) some body of water.
+There seems to be a bunch of water in the region, so we are excited to explore that.
+We hope to find a home not too far (if not on) some body of water here later this year.

 What has skiing meant to your family, both personally and professionally?

 It’s pretty much life in the winter.
 I never would have thought back in college that I would be where I’m at today.
-I studied Sports Management and had my eyes focused on working in professional sports like baseball or something.
+I studied Sport Management and had my eyes focused on working in professional sports like baseball.

 Skiing actually brought my wife Mary and I together.
-(We met on her first day of work at Mount Snow back in 200 and we’ve never been separated since...a good story for another time.)
+(We met on her first day of work at Mount Snow back in 2005 and we’ve never been separated since...a good story for another time.)
 During the winter we will take our kids out of school to go skiing if the conditions are prime.
-We don’t travel to a ton of resorts--like I said before, when you work in the ski industry you don’t get to go galavanting across the country, skiing those big storms--but we do like to go to the ones we can within a short drive to change things up a bit.
-My closest friends work in the ski industry and I couldn’t imagine life without it.
+We don’t travel to a ton of resorts--(like I said before, when you work in the ski industry it's rare to get to ski elsewhere)--but we do like to go to the ones we can within a short drive to change things up a bit.
+Our closest friends work or have worked in the ski industry.
+I couldn’t imagine life without it.
 I have a chairlift and snowflakes tattooed on my arm if that gives you any indication of what it has meant to me.

 What is your craziest ski-related story?

 Not sure how crazy it is, but it’s a vivid memory: Back when I was the Marketing and Event Director for Mount Snow, I convinced our GM to drop ticket prices to $17 for St. Patrick’s Day.
-We did it and it was a huge success, bringing tons of guests out for a typically quiet midweek day in March.
+I'm proud to say that Mount Snow was one of the first resorts to do this!
+(It is now a common thing on the East).
+It was a huge success, bringing tons of guests out for a typically quiet midweek day in March.
 The second year we did it there was an ice event a few days prior, but St. Patrick’s day was a beautiful, spring day with tons of sunshine.
 Ice began to melt and a birch tree actually sprang back up and knocked out the main power to the summit around 9:30am.
+All our lifts were top driven and the power came from the top.
 We already had lines everywhere at that point and people were still coming in.
 I remember standing on the 4th floor of our base lodge balcony looking out at the chaos as our chairlifts limped on auxiliary diesel to get everyone off.
 I called our F&B director and asked if the bars were open yet.
 He said they weren’t slated to open until 10:30.
 I said open them now.
 He quickly moved on it, Guinness was flowing and we even got an employee who happened to be a musician to start playing outside on our deck.
-Within an hour the power was restored, we kept the lifts running for an extra 45 minutes because it was so perfect and it was one of the best days I had ever experienced at Mount Snow.
+Within an hour the power was restored, we kept the lifts running for an extra 45 minutes because it was so perfect and it was one of the best "working days" I had ever experienced at Mount Snow.

 What’s your favorite way to embarrass your kids?